The Magician of Lublin (film): Plot

-Thus he misses his big break – and discovers the next morning that Zeftel had lied to him, after he attempts to burglarise the home of Count Zaruski to steal the money Emilia needs to take Halina to Italy for her cure, and so that Emilia will marry him instead of the Count.
-His attempt at burglary fails because he has a vision of blood and death that distracts him.
-He manages to escape, using his cape as wings to glide him safely to the ground.
-But he is emotionally fragile, knowing that he has lost Emila and Halina, as well as his career.
-Real horror awaits.
+The next morning, Yasha learns that Zeftel had lied to him, after he attempted and failed to burglarise the home of Count Zaruski to steal the money Emilia needs to take Halina to Italy for her cure, and so that Emilia will marry him instead of the Count.
+His attempt at burglary had failed because of a disturbing vision of violence.
+Yasha is emotionally fragile, knowing that he has lost Emilia and Halina, as well as his career.
 He returns to his rooms and discovers that Magda killed herself.

 Fully broken, Yasha returns home to Esther.
 His mystic vision of death having come true, he encloses himself in a brick hut with only a window, through which to receive food and communicate with people as a holy man, dispensing wisdom and blessings.
 Wolsky arrives, having read in the Warsaw papers about the holy man of Lublin who lives in a grave.
 He has brought Emilia with him, who asks Yasha's forgiveness and asks him to pray for her.
 She is now the Countess Zaruski, and Halina is at least in a sanitorium in Italy receiving treatment.

 Another visitor from away has also come.
 She is a widow, heavily veiled in black mourning, who has also heard of the holy man in the brick hut who spends his days in prayer and study of the Torah.
 She has come to seek his advice what to do: mourning the loss of her daughter who killed herself for love of a man, she cannot forgive the man.
 Suddenly she pulls back her veil and reveals that she is Elzbieta, come with Bolek and some friends to avenge Magda's death by killing Yasha.
-A battering ram is brought and attacks the brick hut, again and again, until its walls collapse and the hut is opened.
+A battering ram is brought and attacks the brick hut repeatedly until its walls collapse and the hut is opened.
 Elzbieta and Bolek are ready to kill the man they blame for Magda's suicide.

-However, Yasha is not inside the brick hut when it is open.
-He is nowhere to be seen but neither could he possibly have escaped.
-All fall back dumbfounded by an apparent miracle, and then they see a skein of geese in the sky – and one goose in particular, chasing after it.
-Yasha truly had learned to fly.
+Yasha is not inside the brick.
+He is nowhere to be seen.
+All fall back dumbfounded by an apparent miracle, and then they see a skein of geese in the sky, and one goose in particular, chasing after it.

 Cast

 Reception

 The film was a box office and critical failure.
-As an example, Time Out London wrote, "...Golan overdramatises, tips into hysteria, and substitutes a specious mysticism that is sadly literal."
+As an example, Time Out London wrote "Golan overdramatises, tips into hysteria, and substitutes a specious mysticism that is sadly literal."